docker-mailserver/docker-mailserver/docs/content/config/security/rspamd.md

 If you want to have a look at the default configuration files for Rspamd that DMS packs, navigate to [`target/rspamd/` inside the repository][dms-default-configuration].
 Please consult the [section "The Default Configuration"](#the-default-configuration) section down below for a written overview.

-!!! note "AMD64 vs ARM64"

-    We are currently doing a best-effort installation of Rspamd for ARM64 (from the Debian backports repository for Debian 11).
-The current version difference as of 23rd Apr 2023: AMD64 is at version 3.5 | ARM64 is at version 3.4.

 [rspamd-homepage]: https://rspamd.com/
 [dms-default-configuration]: https://github.com/docker-mailserver/docker-mailserver/tree/master/target/rspamd